YosysHQ/yosys/docs/source/using_yosys/synthesis/opt.rst

 Constant folding and simple expression rewriting - :cmd:ref:`opt_expr`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. todo:: unsure if this is too much detail and should be in :doc:`/yosys_internals/index`

 This pass performs constant folding on the internal combinational cell types
 described in :doc:`/yosys_internals/formats/cell_library`.
 This means a cell
 with all constant inputs is replaced with the constant value this cell drives.